Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 ## Section 6: Why the Actor Model is a Perfect Abstraction for AI Agents

 The actor model is an ideal framework for building agentic AI because it aligns closely with the characteristics of AI agents.
-Here’s why:
+Here's why:

 ### 1. Autonomy
 - **Actor Model**: Each actor operates independently, processing messages based on its state and behavior.